Kabul-Jalalabad Highway is a breathtaking chasm of mountains and cliffs

-Kabul-Jalalabad Highway is a section of A01 national highway, with a length of 143km, linking Kabul and Jalalabad, Afghanistan.
+The Kabul-Jalalabad Highway is a very defiant road located in Afghanistan.
 This road follows the Kabul River Gorge for 64 kilometres (40 mi), in Taliban territory.
-The two-lane Kabul Gorge highway runs along 600 metre-high cliffs.
+The two-lane Kabul Gorge highway runs through 600 metre-high cliffs.
 Fatal traffic accidents often occur in this area, mainly due to reckless driving.

 Part of the A01 National Highway, the road is 143km (89 miles) long and runs from Kabul (the capital and largest city of the country) to Jalalabad (capital of Nangarhar Province in the eastern part of the country).
 The road is of utmost strategic importance, facilitating trade, humanitarian aid, reconstruction efforts and the return of Afghan refugees.
 However, the highway, which was a good standard asphalt road when it was completed in 1969, has deteriorated into a gravel road, making the journey long and tortuous.
 Reconstruction of the road is now under way, with funding from the European Commission (EC) for its construction and from the Swedish International Development Cooperation Authority (Sida) for its design.
 The difference in altitude between Kabul and Jalabad is approximately 1200 m, and the road passes through some extremely mountainous terrain.
 One of the main technical challenges for the design team is to ensure an alignment for the road that fits with the existing alignment and structures whilst maintaining a reasonable standard throughout.